Parachutes/EMG_Classification/README.md

 To run the code make sure that you have at least installed Python 3 (3.6 is preferable) and TensorFlow (a GPU version is preferable) in your computer.

+There are some external libraries imported in the source code so you need to install following